ROB ROSE: Who’s more of a fiscal dunce — Hlaudi or SA’s unions?

 Only now, thanks to the interference of communications minister Stella Ndabeni-Abrahams, the decision on retrenchments has been “postponed” to the end of December.

-If there’s anyone who knows the SABC, it’s Barney Mthombothi, the former head of the broadcaster’s news division (and former editor of the Financial Mail).
+If there’s anyone who knows the SABC, it’s Barney Mthombothi, the former head of the broadcaster’s news division (and former editor of the FM).

 In a lacerating column in the Sunday Times this weekend, Mthombothi writes: “If it were a private company, it would have been forced to close shop long ago.
 A stupid government, it appears, is a godsend for public servants.”